mourisl/T1K/README.md

 	gene_name num_alleles allele_1 abundance_1 quality_1 allele_2 abundance_2 quality_2

 In the case of missing allele, the triple (allele, abundance, quality) will be ".
 0 -1".
+We recommend to ignore alleles with quality less or equal to 0.

 The other outputs files are: